MikeyBeez/Ollama_Agents/README.md

 4. **🧪 Comprehensive Testing**: Because quality is our superpower!
 5. **🌐 Web Search Integration**: Your AI can now search the web using DuckDuckGo.
 6. **📜 Chat History**: Never forget a conversation with built-in history management.
+7. **🧠 Memory Search**: Quickly retrieve and utilize relevant information from past interactions and uploaded documents.

 ## 🛠️ Getting Started